-For example: Snacking on nuts between meals is not a problem but with your meal may reduce the absorption of zinc, calcium and iron.
+For example: Snacking on nuts between meals is not a problem, but your meal may reduce the absorption of zinc, calcium and iron.

 37-66% degraded in the stomach and small intestine and bind the mineral in the small intestine before they can be absorbed.

-There are ways you can reduce the phytate in the grains, legume and seeds.
+There are ways you can reduce the phytate in the grains, legumes and seeds.

 Heat: Reduce a small amount of phytate.